fkarg/fkarg.github.io/staged/ego-enemy.md

 of _attempt to be_.

 It's about _doing_ something, not about the recognition.
-Being a student places ego and ambition in someone elses hand.
+Being a student places ego and ambition in someone else's hand.
 You need someone better to learn from, someone lesser to teach, and someone equal to compete with and challenge against.
 Being, and staying a student is the only sustainable way of continuous self-improvement.